WHAT TO DO IN 3 DAYS IN DALLAS ITINERARY

-What makes the George W. Bush Presidential Center interesting isn’t so much the president himself, but just the things that you can see at a presidential center.
+What makes the George W. Bush Presidential Center interesting isn’t so much the president himself, but just the things you can see at a presidential center.

-Each president gets one, and this particular one has cool artifacts from Bush’s presidency, including through 9/11, as well as 43,000 gifts he was given while in office.
-And if you never get to see the Oval Office in the White House in person, here you’ll find an exact replica.
+Each president gets one, and this particular one has cool artifacts from Bush’s presidency, including through 9/11 and 43,000 gifts he was given while in office.
+And if you never get to see the Oval Office in the White House in person, here, you’ll find a replica.
 This takes about 2 hours to tour.

 Highland Park Village